 It started with a wolf, howlin’.
-Evil (Is Going On) was on the digitalwireless in all its electric-version glory as part of a ‘ween spesh, and it was soon followed by I Put a Spell On You.
-Classy sassy stuff (thanks Cerys).
+Evil (Is Going On) was on BBC 6Music in all its electric-version glory as part of a ‘ween spesh, and it was soon followed by I Put a Spell On You.
+Classy sassy stuff (thanks Cerys Matthews).
 Got me thinking: instead of a bleak-o heavioso metallic horror soundtrack for halloween this year, why not go for some killer (yes!) atmos?
 The creep not the scream, the shadows not the gallows.
 Tension over bludgeon.

 From Dirty Harry we take a cinematic sidestep to Harry’s namesake ….
 Dirty Barry.
-Sounds dodgy already (makes me think of Pulp’s Seductive Barry, and Mark and Lard’s Fat Barry White), but it’s by the guy who’s almost got the Addams Family name, one Barry Adamson.
-Check Oedipus Schmoedipus and there it is, track six, but skip back a few and you land on Something Wicked This Way Comes.
+Sounds dodgy already, like a cross between Pulp’s Seductive Barry and Mark and Lard’s Fat Barry White, but it’s by the guy who’s almost got the Addams Family name, one Barry Adamson.
+Check Oedipus Schmoedipus and there it is, track six, but skip back a few and you also land on Something Wicked This Way Comes.

 See where we’re going now?
 Down the unfound road to a Lynch-ing with the nails of nine inches for bad company, aka Lost Highway, David Lynch’s unfathomable 1997 trip that’s tracked by as good a collection of goth-tinged electronic rock as you’re gonna get.
-Pulled together by Trent Reznor, it’s heavy on Angelo Badalamenti and B-Adamson scores ‘n haunts, but there’s axe as well as strings.
-The Perfect Drug is perfect NIN (menace plus hook plus total destruction plus ambience), Smashing Pumpkins get their pre-Adore electronic spook on with Eye, and David Bowie … well, he claims I’m Deranged from the never-bettered Outside.
+Pulled together by Trent Reznor, it’s heavy on Angelo Badalamenti and B-Adamson scores and haunts, but there’s axe as well as strings.
+The Perfect Drug is perfect NIN – menace plus hook plus destruction plus ambience – Smashing Pumpkins get their pre-Adore electronic spook on with Eye, and David Bowie … well, he claims I’m Deranged from the never-bettered Outside.

 Finally, for an axe-heavy non-Highway finale of monstrous bloody heft, dig up the bones of Another Body Murdered by Faith No More and Boo-Yaa T.R.I.B.E from Judgment Night soundtrack.
 Not a bunch of guys you’d want on your doorstep demanding sweeties.